kraj/meta-clang/README.md

 # Limitations

-Currently only few components do not build with clang, if you have a component to add to that list simply create a bbappend under recipes-excluded/nonclangable e.g.
+Few components do not build with clang, if you have a component to add to that list simply create a bbappend under recipes-excluded/nonclangable e.g.

 ```shell